selcukcosan/f5-bigip_backup/README.md

 This Ansible script takes backup of F5 BIG-IP devices in your inventory.
 The script uses the official f5networks.f5_modules Ansible modules on https://galaxy.ansible.com/ui/repo/published/f5networks/f5_modules/

+The f5-bigip_backup.yaml file retrieves the below configurations from the F5 devices.

+- User Configuration set (UCS) Archieve File
+- Master Key
+- Creates SCF File only, you need to copy manually from F5
+- QKView Support File
+- Running Configuration
+- Device Facts, Hardware and Software Information

 The inventory yaml format is simple as below.